 Now no need to go out and start foraging for twigs in your backyard!
 We have since advanced as a society due to technology but plastic toothbrush waste poses a huge problem for our environment.
 Here are a few unfortunate things we are doing every time we throw away a plastic toothbrush:

-- Making the problem worse – 50 million pounds of toothbrushes are added to USA landfills annually.
+- Making the problem worse – according to FOREO, 50 million pounds of toothbrushes are added to USA landfills annually.
 Many manual toothbrushes are now produced with larger handles, so the amount of plastic in landfills will only increase.